-Documentaries have become one of the most popular streaming options of the past few years, and so far 2022 has offered up plenty of impressive new films that you won’t want to miss.
-From insightful behind-the-scenes looks at the lives of famous names to jaw-dropping true crime revelations, there’s a film for every viewer.
+Documentaries have become one of the most popular streaming options of the past few years, and so far 2022 has offered up plenty of impressive new docs that you won’t want to miss.
+From a behind-the-scenes look at one of the world’s most famous couples in Harry & Meghan to jaw-dropping true crime revelations in The Tinder Swindler, there’s a film or series for every viewer.
 Here, discover our top picks of the best documentaries to watch now.

 The Mystery of Marilyn Monroe: The Unheard Tapes